dvrpc/DVRPC-VisionEval-Inputs-Preparation/data-inputs/Powertrain and Fuel.md

 This file is used to specify the mixes of transit vehicle powertrains and is optional.
 The file is used in the Initialize (VETravelPerformance) and CalculatePtranEnergyAndEmissions modules.

-# region_ave_fuel_carbon_intensity.csv

-This file is used to specify the average carbon density for different vehicle types and is optional (only needed if user wants to modify the values).
-The file is used in the Initialize (VETravelPerformance) and CalculateCarbonIntensity modules.

 # region_comsvc_powertrain_prop.csv